Gens81/brave-new-world/BNW-post-2.1-modifications-main/ips/readme.txt

 \- smaller tweaks like short resting animations

 - speedrun
-It's a combination of abridged+notext+fast_anim+accurate_descriptions.
+It's a combination of abridged+notext+fast_anim.
 It's a way to sail fast in a bnw playtrough for your replays.

-- advance_font (Seibaby, Gens)
-Alternative Menu and dialogue font largely inspired to GBA font